-Students at the college often organize their own activities guided by faculty advisors and supervised by the Vice President of Student Affairs.
+Students at the college often organize their own activities guided by faculty advisors and supervised by the Vice President of Student Services.

-The college offers a variety of both intercollegiate and intramural sports for students.
-We recognize the value of providing athletic programs to facilitate student interaction outside the classroom.
-Our main objective is to allow students the flexibility needed to properly balance their interest in athletics with academic success.
-Student athletes must matriculate and enroll in at least 12 credits per semester and must maintain satisfactory progress.
+The college offers a variety of intramural sports for students.
+We recognize the value of providing recreational programs to facilitate student interaction outside the classroom.
+Our main objective is to allow students the flexibility needed to properly balance their interest in recreation with academic success.
 The determining factor for athletics depends on student interest.
-The college encourages students to participate in intercollegiate, intramural or club sports, which may include soccer, basketball, baseball, hockey, downhill or cross-country skiing, cross-country running, volleyball or golf.